 C.I.R.P was founded in the mid 1980s in response to a growing need to provide services to men and women in the construction industry with substance use issues.
 Since its initial inception the program has evolved and expanded, and today our mission is to provide not only the highest quality of mental health and addiction services for these men and women, but also services that are grounded in evidence and empirically based practices.

-If you are a current member working under one of the DC38 ICI agreements, you may qualify for the benefits provided by the C.I.R.P.
+If you are a current member of District Council 38, you may qualify for the benefits provided by the C.I.R.P.

 As a guiding philosophy the C.I.R.P. states the following: